Is NotebookLM Free? Free vs Plus vs Pro Pricing (2026)

 Paywalled pages and sites that block web scraping won't import at all.

-Fifty sources per notebook is enough if you're researching a single topic or organizing reference material for a writing project.
 It gets tight when you're building a knowledge base from hundreds of documents (research papers, meeting recordings, legal files) because you start choosing which sources to keep and which to drop.

-You get 3 Audio Overviews per day on the free plan.
 Audio Overviews convert your uploaded sources into podcast-style discussions between two AI hosts.
 They summarize key topics, break down complex ideas in conversational language, and can turn a 100-page document into a roughly 15-minute audio discussion.

 There's also an Interactive mode that lets you participate in the conversation while it's happening.
 You select "Join" while listening, then ask questions by voice or text.
 The AI hosts respond based on your source material and then pick up where they left off.